kragen/dernocua/text/photoemissive-power.md

 photoemitters of practical importance are semiconducting materials.”
 So in a sense this gadget *is* a semiconductor thin film solar cell.

+10.1088/1361-648X/aa79bd “Super low work function of alkali-metal-adsorbed transition metal dichalcogenides” claims work functions as low as 0.7 V with a potassium film on a strained tungsten telluride backing.

 Interestingly, the “semitransparent” photocathode materials are “deposited on a transparent medium,” with typical film thicknesses around 30 nm, so as to emit electrons in the opposite direction from